raspberrypilearning/lego-data-dash/en/step_4.md

 For the example above, the temperature in Cambridge ranges from -5 to 35.
 This means that my scale is 40 units wide: 35 - -5 = 40

 --- task ---

 **Calculate** how wide your scale is by subtracting the minimum possible reading from the maximum possible reading.
 (Note: subtracting a negative number will make your answer bigger!)

 --- /task ---

 We now need to set our motor to move by a specific number of degrees when the reading changes.
 To work this out, we divide 360 by the width of your scale.

 For our Cambridge example, this would be 360 / 40 = 9.
 This means that we need to move 9 degrees around the motor for every degree on our scale.

+--- task ---

+**Calculate** the angle change for one degree of your scale.
+Write down the answer - we'll need it later.

+--- /task ---